spifftek70/Drone-Footprints/README.md

 `-e` - Desired EPSG for output GeoTiffs (default is `4326`) Not Required

-`-m` - Path to a Digital Surface Model file to use for more accuracy.
+`-v` - Path to a Digital Surface Model file to use for more accuracy.
 Not Required

-`-v` - Utilze [open_elevation.com](https://open-elevation.com) for more accuracy. (location dependent).
-Not Required ( Extends processing time)
+`-m` - Utilze [open_elevation.com](https://open-elevation.com) for more accuracy but extends processing time (location dependent).
+Not Required (
+(default is "n")

 `-c` - Format output GeoTiff as a Cloud Optimized GeoTiff (default is "n").
 Not Required (Extends processing time)